 Retirement Planning in Blended Families

-Retirement planning in any family is complicated, but in blended families, it’s a whole different ball of wax.
-As we touched on above, retirement funds are often automatically rolled over to a person’s spouse upon death, which means that spouse has complete control over those funds.
+Retirement planning in any family is complicated, but it’s a whole different ball of wax in blended families.
+As we touched on above, retirement funds are often automatically rolled over to a person’s spouse upon death, meaning the spouse has complete control over those funds.

 In a family that already doesn’t get along, that’s like adding gas to a fire.

-That said, there is a way to structure your trust so that your money—and your heirs—are protected.
+That said, there is a way to structure your trust so that your money and heirs are protected.
 An expert in the field can even make your money grow.

 By transparently creating an equitable structure, an expert can prevent the fire in the first place.